Lab 0: Getting Started (Windows Setup)

 cd Desktop

 However, if the Desktop directory is not listed, it might be located elsewhere on your system.
 This can happen due to system configurations or custom setups.
-In that case, you'll need to find the correct location of your Desktop folder.
-Most of the time, the Desktop folder will be located in the OneDrive directory.
-So, you can try the following command:
+Find your Desktop in your file explorer and open it.
+Right click on the "address bar" at the top of the window and click "Copy Address".

 Making New Directories